Admonstrator/glinet-remove-chinalock/readme.md

 This script is designed to unlock a GL.iNet router that has been locked due to laws in China.

-By running this script, the VPN features will be available in the GL GUI.
+By running this script, the VPN features and AdGuard Home will be available in the GL GUI.

 ## Warnings & Disclaimers